Anderson localization of walking droplets: Abstract

 \section{Abstract}

-Understanding the ability of particles to move in disordered environments is a central problem in innumerable settings, from biology and active matter to electronics.
-Macroscopic particles ultimately exhibit diffusive motion when their energy exceeds the characteristic potential barrier of the random background.
-In contrast, quantum wave-particle duality causes subatomic particles in disordered media to come to rest even when the potential is weak -- a remarkable phenomenon known as Anderson localization so far thought exclusive to the quantum realm.
-Here, we present a hydrodynamic wave-particle system, a millimetric droplet self-guided by its own wave field over a submerged random topography, whose dynamics exhibits localized statistics analogous to those of quantum systems.
-Consideration of an ensemble of particle trajectories reveals an absence of diffusion when the wave field extends over the disordered topography.
-The emergent statistics are rationalized by virtue of the resonant coupling between the droplet and its self-excited guiding wave field.
-This hydrodynamic analog, which demonstrates how a classical particle may localize like a wave, suggests new directions for future research in various areas, including wave localization, many-body localization, and topological matter.
+Understanding the ability of particles to maneuver through disordered environments is a central problem in innumerable settings, from active matter and biology to electronics.
+Macroscopic particles ultimately exhibit diffusive motion when their energy exceeds the characteristic potential barrier of the random landscape.
+In stark contrast, wave-particle duality causes electrons in \reply{sufficiently} disordered media to come to rest even when the potential is weak -- a remarkable phenomenon known as Anderson localization.
+Here, we present a hydrodynamic active system with wave-particle features, a millimetric droplet self-guided by its own wave field over a submerged random topography, whose dynamics exhibits localized statistics analogous to those of electronic systems.
+Consideration of an ensemble of particle trajectories reveals a suppression of diffusion when the guiding wave field extends over the disordered topography.
+We rationalize mechanistically the emergent statistics by virtue of the wave-mediated resonant coupling between the droplet and topography, which produces an attractive wave potential about the localization region.
+This hydrodynamic analog, which demonstrates how a classical particle may localize like a wave, suggests new directions for future research in various areas, including active matter, wave localization, many-body localization, and topological matter.

-\textbf{Introduction}
+\section{Introduction}